 3. Avoid Credit

-So put a weekly or fortnightly amount aside to build an emergency fund.
-Even $25 a fortnight can make a difference over time!
-Recently I saw this in practice in my own life, when our gas water hot system died after a very long and faithful life.
+An example of this is when the gas water hot system died after a very long and faithful life.
 Having savings meant I could get it replaced it with a new one within a few days!
 That money didn’t have to be taken from my very lean budget.

 The other thing I do is put any bonus money I receive during the year, such as a tax refund or Family Tax Benefit, straight into my emergency savings account.